ax-le/autosimilarity_segmentation/README.md

 The technique in itself was also developed by Frédéric Bimbot (<bimbot@irisa.fr>).

 ## References ##
 [1] A. Marmoret, J.E.
-Cohen, and F. Bimbot, "Convolutive Block-Matching Segmentation Algorithm with Application to Music Structure Analysis", 2022, arXiv preprint arXiv:2210.15356.
+Cohen, and F. Bimbot, "Convolutive Block-Matching Segmentation Algorithm with Application to Music Structure Analysis", 2023, to be published at WASPAA 2023.

 [2] J. Foote, "Automatic audio segmentation using a measure of audio novelty," in: 2000 IEEE Int.
 Conf.
 Multimedia and Expo.
 ICME2000.
 Proc.
 Latest Advances in the Fast Changing World of Multimedia, vol. 1, IEEE, 2000, pp. 452–455.

+[3] Böck, S., Korzeniowski, F., Schlüter, J., Krebs, F., & Widmer, G. (2016, October).
+Madmom: A new python audio and music signal processing library.
+In Proceedings of the 24th ACM international conference on Multimedia (pp. 1174-1178).